Skip to main content

 • Monitor resourceskubectl top pods for resource usage metrics

-• Manage certificates — Create cert-manager Issuers and Certificates
+• Manage certificates — Request ManagedCertificate resources; Project admins can also create namespaced cert-manager Issuers and Certificates for routes

 • Configure autoscaling — HorizontalPodAutoscalers for automatic scaling